 The score for a pass on the CogAT varies between states and school districts.
 As a very general rule, students scoring in the top 3% to 4% would usually be expected to gain admission into gifted and talented programs.

 Your child stands a better chance of performing at their best if they have taken the time to practice and prepare.
-Sample questions for the CogAT can be found online.
+CogAT sample questions can be found online.

 Practicing will help them to get used to the format of the assessment as well as the types of questions they will need to answer.

-You can find free CogAT sample tests online, or you can pay to access more detailed content that has full sets of questions with answers and explanations.
+You can find free practice CogAT tests online, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.

 Check with your child’s school about how they will be administering the test, as it can be taken online or using a paper and pen format.

-Make sure your child practices the test in the same way they will be expected to take it at school.Prepare for CogAt Test
+Whether your child is taking a CogAT kindergarten practice test or a GogAT 11th/12th grade practice test, make sure they practice the CogAT sample test in the same way they will be expected to take it at school.Prepare for CogAt Test

 Set a Timer

-The tests are timed, so it will help your child if they also practice at home under timed conditions.
+The tests are timed, so it will help your child if they also take their cognitive abilities practice test at home under timed conditions.